rungulus/Bucket/README.md

   3. Once you have your json files, make a folder called `dirty-data` in the `preparation` folder, and put all the json files in there.

   4. Run the `jsoncleaner.py` python script.

-This will also take a while depending on the amount of data you have.
+  5. When asked, enter your system prompt.

+  Your system prompt sets the "context" for the AI Model, as well as placing restrictions or "boundaries" on its responses.
+You may want to write this down for future steps, but you can also just grab it from the `output.jsonl` file.

 ## Step 2 - Training